-Tis the season for outdoor family activities: Pick-up football games, ultimate frisbee, scenic jogs, mountain hikes through the foliage… But if your body is not prepared for these seasonal activities — hello pulled hamstring and neck spasms.
+Tis the season for finding creative family fitness activities.
+But if your body is not prepared for these seasonal activities — hello pulled hamstring and neck spasms.

 That’s why you should make sure to take time to focus on stretching those tightly wound quads, calves, hamstrings, and back; because you can’t keep it moving on Monday if, well, you can’t move.